diffix/pg_diffix/docs/user_guide.md

 # Extension configuration

-This document provides detailed information about the configuration, behavior and recommended usage of this extension __pg_diffix__.
+This document provides detailed information about the configuration, behavior and recommended usage of this extension.

 ## Background reading

 The [Open Diffix website](https://www.open-diffix.org) has general information about the Open Diffix project.
 The [website FAQ](https://www.open-diffix.org/faq) is a good starting point.
-[This article](https://www.open-diffix.org/blog/diffix-elm-automates-what-statistics-offices-have-been-doing-for-decades) is a high-level overview of the anonymization mechanisms used by Diffix.
-[This paper](https://arxiv.org/abs/2201.04351) is a complete specification and privacy analysis of Diffix (version Elm).
+[This article](https://www.open-diffix.org/blog/diffix-elm-automates-what-statistics-offices-have-been-doing-for-decades) is a high-level overview of the anonymization mechanisms used by Diffix (version Elm).
+[This paper](https://arxiv.org/abs/2201.04351) is a complete specification and privacy analysis of Diffix Elm.

 ## Configuration objects

-Extension behavior is controlled by `security labels` and `settings`.
+Extension behavior is controlled by __security labels__ and __settings__.
 Security labels specific to this extension are assigned to tables, columns, and roles (users).
 Settings are general parameters associated with system operation.
 Settings can be assigned in the configuration file and are instantiated per session.

 Only superusers can assign security labels and settings.
 To remove a security label from an object, set it to `NULL`.

-The command `SELECT * FROM diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.
+The command `SELECT diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.

-The command `SELECT * FROM diffix.access_level();` displays the current security labels assigned to the role associated with the active session.
+The command `SELECT diffix.access_level();` displays the current security labels assigned to the role associated with the active session.

-The command `SELECT * FROM diffix.show_settings();` displays the settings in use by the extension for the active session.
+The command `SELECT diffix.show_settings();` displays the settings in use by the extension for the active session.

 NOTE: If no configuration is done, then by default no anonymization takes place.
 All users will have full access to table contents.

 For more information about PostgreSQL security labels, see the official [documentation page](https://www.postgresql.org/docs/current/sql-security-label.html).

+## Secret Salt

+TODO

 ## Security labels

 ### Security labels for roles (users)

-A user may have one of three security labels, `direct`, `anonymized_trusted`, and `anonymized_untrusted`.
-Users with security label `direct` have full access to the data: no anonymization takes place.
-The other two labels determine whether a user that is subject to anonymization is treated as _trusted_ or _untrusted_.
+A user's security label encodes one of three access levels, `direct`, `anonymized_trusted`, and `anonymized_untrusted`.
+Users with access level `direct` have full access to the data: no anonymization takes place.
+The other two labels determine whether Diffix Elm treats the user as _trusted_ or _untrusted_ when anonymizing.

-* For trusted users, Diffix prevents _accidental_ release of personal data.
-So long as trusted users do not try to bypass Diffix anonymization, answers to queries are anonymous.
+* For trusted users, Diffix Elm prevents _accidental_ release of personal data.
+So long as trusted users do not try to bypass Diffix Elm anonymization, answers to queries are anonymous.
-* For untrusted users, Diffix prevents _intentional_ release of personal data.
-Even for users that are malicious and try to break Diffix anonymization, answer to queries are anonymous.
+* For untrusted users, Diffix Elm prevents _intentional_ release of personal data.
+Even for users that are malicious and try to break Diffix Elm anonymization, answer to queries are anonymous.

 Trusted users have fewer SQL restrictions than untrusted users, and therefore have better analytic utility.

-For example, the command to assign the security label `anonymized_untrusted` to the `public_access` is:
+For example, the command to assign the access level `anonymized_untrusted` to the role `public_access` is:

 ```SQL
 SECURITY LABEL FOR pg_diffix ON ROLE public_access IS 'anonymized_untrusted';
 ```

-The value of the setting variable `pg_diffix.default_access_level` determines the default user class for unlabeled regular users (i.e. not superusers).
+The value of the setting variable `pg_diffix.default_access_level` determines the default user class users.
 It is set to `direct` by default.

 ### Security labels for tables